To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Chabane gave assurances that environmental concerns, a chief reason for vocal objections to fracking in the Karoo, would be addressed through the environmental authorisations required by law before exploration began.

 Fracking uses a mixture of sand, chemicals and vast quantities of water to release the gas trapped underground.
-Critics fear that the process will contaminate water supplies in an already dry area and damage air quality.

 The department of mineral resources is expected to provide a detailed briefing on the issue early next week.